-Are you embarrassed to ask your doctor certain questions, nervous that you’ll sound confused, or flustered by the fact that your doctor seems rushed for time or uses lots of technical language?
+Are you embarrassed to ask your health care professional certain questions, nervous that you’ll sound confused, or flustered by the fact that your health care professional seems rushed or uses lots of technical language?

 Ready, set, ask!

-The best way to make sure you’re following your doctor’s advice and taking your medication correctly is to use simple, direct communication.
+The best way to make sure you’re following your health care professional’s advice and taking your medication correctly is to use simple, direct communication.
 Ask a lot of questions.
 If you don’t understand an answer, keep asking until you do understand.
 Medical terms can be tough to figure out, and sometimes more explanation is needed.

-“Doctors have to set a tone in which questions and discussions are welcome — then patients have to have the courage to speak up,” said Jacobs, who is also an American Heart Association volunteer.
+Health care professionals have to set a tone in which questions and discussions are welcome — then patients have to have the courage to speak up.

 It helps to ask the right questions.
-A little research before your visit will help you have a more informed discussion with your doctor.
-Use the Internet, but stick with reliable sources your doctor will respect.
+A little research before your visit will help you have a more informed discussion with your health care professional.
+Use the internet but stick with reliable sources your health care professional will respect.

 Don't take a pile of printouts to your appointment.
 Organize your questions into a concise list before you get there.
-In turn, your doctor should make time to answer all your questions thoroughly.
+In turn, your health care professional should make time to answer all your questions thoroughly.

-And if you have an urgent question after your visit, don’t hesitate to contact your doctor.
+And if you have an urgent question after your visit, don’t hesitate to contact your health care professional.